 Your responsibilities as an intern host:

-- Complete the Business Partner Intern Intent Form and return it to [email protected] any time before February 1.
+- Complete the Business Partner Intern Intent Form and return it to the Career & Technical Education Department any time before February 1.

 - Interview the student applicants at an agreed upon time and location that the schools will arrange with you.